duydd25031999/TC_note/React/React_Questions.md

 **Q:** How does Redux ensure predictable state management in complex applications?

 Actions as Payloads:
-• Actions are plain JavaScript objects that must include a type property to indicate the action type.
+- Actions are plain JavaScript objects that must include a type property to indicate the action type.
-• They can also include a payload containing additional data.
+- They can also include a payload containing additional data.

 Reducer Responsibilities:
-• Reducers listen for specific action types and return a new state based on the action provided.
+- Reducers listen for specific action types and return a new state based on the action provided.
-• They must be pure functions, ensuring that given the same inputs, the output is always predictable.
+- They must be pure functions, ensuring that given the same inputs, the output is always predictable.

 Key Requirements for Actions:
-• Consistency: Every action should have a clearly defined type.
+- Consistency: Every action should have a clearly defined type.
-• Predictability: Actions must not contain side effects; they just signal what change should occur.
+- Predictability: Actions must not contain side effects; they just signal what change should occur.

 Interplay:
-• When an action is dispatched, all reducers receive it; each determines if and how the state should change, resulting in a coherent state update.
+- When an action is dispatched, all reducers receive it; each determines if and how the state should change, resulting in a coherent state update.

+---

+- Predictable state management in complex applications: Quản lý state có thể đoán được trong các ứng dụng phức tạp
+- Actions as Payloads: objects must include properties and action type: Action là payload có loại và dữ liệu riêng
+- Reducer Responsibilities: Same inputs, output is always predictable: Có chung 1 mẫu đầu vào và đoán được đầu ra
+- Consistency: action has a clearly defined type: Tính kiên định
+- Predictability: signal what change occur: Tính có thể dự đoán
+- Interplay: all reducers receive dispatched action: Sự ảnh hưởng lẫn nhau

 ---